mahimapatel93/jenkins-docker-agent/README.md

 # 🚀 Jenkins Pipeline Using Docker Agent

-## 📌 Project Overview
+## 📌 Task Overview

-This project demonstrates how to configure **Jenkins to use Docker containers as build agents**.
+This task demonstrates how to configure Jenkins to run pipeline stages inside a Docker container using Docker as a dynamic agent.
-Instead of running jobs on the Jenkins master node, the pipeline executes inside dynamically created Docker containers.
+Instead of executing builds on the Jenkins master node, the pipeline runs inside automatically created Docker containers.

 ---